CristinaDanielaPop/portfolio/simon-game-backend/README.md

-# 🎮 Simon Game Backend
+# 🎮 Simon game backend

 A web-based memory game inspired by the classic "Simon" game, with user authentication and score tracking.
 This full-stack project allows users to sign up, log in, play the game, and view their score history.

-## 📖 The Story Behind Simon Game
+## 📖 The story behind Simon's game

-The **Simon Game** was originally created in 1978 by Ralph H. Baer and Howard J. Morrison.
+The **Simon game** was originally created in 1978 by Ralph H. Baer and Howard J. Morrison.
 It is a memory-based game that challenges players to remember and repeat a sequence of colors and sounds.
 With its simple yet addictive gameplay, it quickly became a favorite among kids and adults alike.